 Planning For The New Year: Is Your Customer Service Team Ready?

-As the new Omicron variant spreads rapidly around the globe, businesses must prepare for continued disruption in 2022 instead of the anticipated return to business as usual.
-Experts predict pandemic-fueled supply chain issues will cause challenges throughout the upcoming year, impacting product availability.
+Experts predict pandemic-fueled supply chain issues will continue to cause challenges throughout the year, impacting product availability.
 Retail companies need to be prepared to counter any shortcomings with outstanding customer service.
 Shoppers will be looking to their favorite retailers to get them through these difficult moments, resolve any problems that may arise, and deliver the kind of memorable results that produce brand loyalists.

 Retailers can’t go at it alone, however.
 To offer the best service possible, they’ll need to take advantage of technology that enables automation and personalization.